yuhgao/yuhgao/Terms_FC_en_US.md

 # Terms for using works by Yuhgao for Fanmade Creations (FCs)

+The word "Fanmade Creations / FCs" are defined as work which are made with any amount of data/idea derived from any kind of Yuhgao's work.

 ### We ask you to follow these terms:

 - **Do not make profit from the fanmade creations (FCs) in any ways.**